yurivvdantas/go-microservice-sample/README.md

 ![Demonstration of de architecture](docs/architecture.png) This diagram was made o [Excalidraw](https://excalidraw.com/)

+## Setup

+### Database

+A complete instrunctions how to install and do a initial config of a database using golang, docker and MySql can be found on [this link](https://go.dev/doc/tutorial/database-access) of the offcial documentation.

+I have set de password "admin" for this project and the user "root".

+After this, must have create a database on the docker console image of the MySql:
+`create database cryptos;`

+And then:
+`use cryptos;`

+Run the script [Create_crypto_table.sql](scripts/database/init/Create_crypto_table.sql) for init the database.

 ## Commands

 Use the next command for generating or updating of protobuf files: